cost of Fencing Panels Installation

 Wood posts are the cheaper option, as they are lightweight, which will reduce labour and time frames as wood posts are easier to install, unlike concrete which is heavier and takes longer to fit.

 Wood offers a level of sustainability, especially if you use pre-treated wood.
+What if you're looking for a more durable fence post?

 Concrete is the more durable of the two, because unlike wood, concrete is not biodegradable, therefore it is much less prone to rot or insect attacks.
 This offers complete protection against the natural elements, as concrete is strong enough to withstand adverse weather conditions.

 When deciding on fence posts you also need to consider the different types, including regular, end and corner posts.
+Below you can find a breakdown of the cost per post:

 TYPE OF FENCE POST PRICE (per post)